-To move the circuit breaker to the "TEST" position or to remove it from the compartment, proceed as follows: (Refer to Fig. 1)
+To move the circuit breaker to the "TEST" position or to remove it from the compartment, proceed as follows:

 - 1. With the compartment door closed, trip the circuit breaker by means of the remote mounted control switch or manual "TRIP" button (13) on the escutcheon. - 2.
-Lift racking shutter (15), insert racking crank and turn counterclockwise until position indicator (27) on the right-hand side of the escutcheon shows "TEST" position.
-(NOTE The circuit breaker may be tested in this position-primary contacts are disconnected and the control contacts are connected.) - 3.
+Lift racking shutter (15); insert racking crank and turn counterclockwise until position indicator (27) on the right-hand side of the escutcheon shows "TEST" position.
+(NOTE: The circuit breaker may be tested in this position-primary contacts are disconnected and the control contacts are connected.) - 3.
 Continue turning the racking crank counterclockwise until the position indicator (27) on the right-hand side of the escutcheon shows "DISCONNECTED" position. - 4.
 Open compartment door and discharge closing springs (electrically operated breakers only) by lifting the manual close lever (17) on the escutcheon and then pushing the manual trip button on the escutcheon.
-Place motor disconnect switch (10) in the "OFF" position.
+Place motor disconnect switch (10) in the "OFF" position. - 5.
+Insert racking handle and crank counterclockwise as far as the stops will allow.